 A healthy diet is the basis for healthy hair.
 Protein and vitamin B5 are tremendously important for a healthy scalp and healthy hair.
 You find ample amounts of the needed proteins in eggs, nuts and cheese.
 Vitamin B5 is for example present in unprocessed natural rice, beans and whole grains.
 Vitamins and minerals strengthen the hair roots.
 Please note: Coffee stimulates the sebum production at the hair roots, which unfortunately also leads to the increased shedding of dandruff.
 Nicotine and alcohol are also absent from our balanced beauty diet plan.
 Instead, the plan contains fruit, fish, poultry, green leafy vegetables as well as milk, soy and whole grain products.
 Our healthy hair diet contains ample biotin, zinc, iron and folic acid.

-Tip 4: The proper haircut works wonders
+Tip 3: A proper haircut works wonders

 Does your fine limp hair create a sad frame for your face?
 Usually, the wrong haircut is responsible for the trouble.
 An appointment with a skillful and experienced hair stylist is therefore a great idea.
 The hair stylist will analyze the structure of your hair and knows what will work for you.
 This way you will get the right haircut, not just a fashionable one.
 With this accomplished, your new hair style needs a trimming every six weeks.
 However, do not permit anyone to trim your hair with a razor blade or to roughly take scissors to the ends.
 Split ends and damage to the scalp are often the result of such techniques.
 At the end of such treatment are often difficulties creating a full bouncy head of hair.

-Tip 5: A good brush is an essential tool
+Tip 4: A good brush is essential

 The best brushes have natural (boar) or mixed bristles.
 Such brushes glide through hair with ease.
 Of course, the smooth gliding only works when the hair is no more than damp and no longer as sensitive as wet hair.
-A well designed brush also removes dirt particles and residual styling products from your hair while evenly distributing sebum from the hair roots to the ends.
+A well designed brush also removes dirt particles and residual styling products

-Tip 7: Box of magic tricks
+Tip 5: Box of magic tricks

 Your hair will look thicker when you color it a shade darker.
 Slightly frosting your hair also works because the process will bring some slight roughness to your hair and make it easier to handle.
 We have a secret tip for thin hair: Use volume shampoos, which replenish the hair structure.
 In case your hair tends to be oily, use only mild baby shampoos.